-If you have data in UCI format (e.g. vocab.my\collection.txt and docword.my\collection.txt files), that were put into the same directory with your script or notebook, you can create batches using the following code:
+Well, if you have data in UCI format (e.g. vocab.my_collection.txt and docword.my_collection.txt files), that were put into the same directory with your script or notebook, you can create batches using next code:

 The built-in library parser converted your data into batches and covered them with the BatchVectorizer class object, that is a general input data type for all methods of Python API.
-The batches were places in the directory, you specified in the target\folder parameter.
+The batches were places in the directory, you specified in the target_folder parameter.